Amerindios

 Amerindios was a folk music group from Chile which was active in the years between 1969 and 1973.
-It was one of the many artists of the Nueva Canción-movement, but unlike many other Nueva Canción-artists, Amerindios also incorporated instruments such as electric guitars.
+It was one of the many artists of the Nueva Canción movement, but unlike many other Nueva Canción artists, Amerindios also incorporated instruments such as electric guitars.
 The group was formed in Santiago in 1969 by Mario Salazar and one of the three founders of Quilapayún, Julio Numhauser.
-Patricio Castillo joined the group later in 1971, two years before the group decided to break up.
+Patricio Castillo joined the group later in 1971, two years before the group broke up.